Elosiel/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+ForEach() does not return an array, but allows you to change the items in the original array and the map() will return an array of the same length as the original.

 2. Explain the difference between a callback and a higher order function.

+A higher-order function is a function that takes another function as an argument.
+A callback function is what is passed to another function, such as those passed to higher-order functions.

 3. What is closure?

+A higher-order function is a function that takes another function as an argument.
+A callback function is what is passed to another function, such as those passed to higher-order functions.

 4. Describe the four rules of the 'this' keyword.